vinyldns/vinyldns/modules/docs/src/main/tut/operator/config-api.md

   # the max number of changes in a single batch change.
 Change carefully as this has performance
   # implications
   batch-change-limit = 1000

+  # true if you want to allow batch changes to update/delete multi-record recordsets, false if not.
+  enable-multi-record-batch-update = true
 }

 # Akka settings, these should not need to be modified unless you know akka http really well.